AdventuresInDevops/Website/episode-release-generator/prompt-page-generator.md

 [Instructions]:

-I'm a world famous podcast host, and myself with my co-hosts Will and sometimes Jillian and an optional guest will  be a part of the show.
+I'm a world famous podcast host, and myself with my co-hosts Will and an optional guest will be a part of the show.
 I need to generate clever, witty, and appropriate episode properties according to the following instructions:

 ### **Episode Processing Instructions**